luisotaviodesimone/.files/README.md

 Set-ExecutionPolicy Bypass

 ```
 2. Next, one thing that you should know is that in order to make the terminal look pretty with the oh-my-posh icons 💅, the NerdFonts are required.
 I included the fonts installation script execution in the `first_configs.ps1` file so you don't have to bother installing them.
-I particularly use the `CascadiaCode` font (patched as Caskaydia Cove), but you can choose your's [here](https://github.com/ryanoasis/nerd-fonts/releases).
+I particularly use the `CascadiaCode` font (patched as Caskaydia Cove), but you can choose yours [here](https://github.com/ryanoasis/nerd-fonts/releases).

 3. After that, since it is a automatic setup, you just have to run the following command.
 But first, you need be sure: